Good to Great Schools Australia Logo

 Australia can fix its ‘jack of all trades, master of none’ curriculum by ditching complacency, experimental methods that have churned out tanking NAPLAN results

-Student centered approaches have led to chaos.
-A La Trobe Valley school; introduced explicit instruction and “The results were nothing short of miraculous.
-In just a year, NAPLAN scores improved drastically, and five years later, the school is outperforming its counterparts and the national average – an impressive feat considering the socio-economic challenges faced by its student body.”
+Student-centred approaches have led to chaos.
+A La Trobe Valley school introduced explicit instruction, and ‘The results were nothing short of miraculous.
+In just a year, NAPLAN scores improved drastically, and five years later, the school is outperforming its counterparts and the national average – an impressive feat considering the socio-economic challenges faced by its student body.’

 The Australian